wejhink/django-sirtrevor-editor/README.rst

     # ...

-For reference please check out `django-sirtrevor-file`_ which implements a simple block type for file downloads.
+For reference please check out `django-sirtrevor-editor-file`_ which implements a simple block type for file downloads.